Elizabeth-Warren/Spoke/docs/EXPLANATION-development-guidelines.md

 Schema changes should include an addition to `src/migrations/index.js`.
 If you create a table, make sure you use `r.knex.schema.createTableIfNotExists` (see knex documentation and existing examples).

-In order to support PostgreSQL and Sqlite, you can define a field as `.json()` when defining it in the migration, but it should be `type.string()` in its `src/server/models/` definition.

 Production instances can disable automatic migrations on startup with environment variable `SUPPRESS_MIGRATIONS`.